lockieRichter/MealioDealio/README.md

 - [x] Track which meals for which day of the week as plain text
 - [x] Add settings page and dark theme
-- [ ] Add ingredients list to shop for as plain text
+- [x] Add ingredients list to shop for as plain text
+- [ ] Update DB to properly store information
 - [ ] Create list of standard meals
 - [ ] Create list of standard ingredients
 - [ ] Store meals and their ingredients